influxdata/influxdb-python/README.rst

    :target: https://pypi.python.org/pypi/influxdb
    :alt: PyPI Status

 InfluxDB-Python is a client for interacting with InfluxDB_.

-Development of this library is maintained by
+Development of this library is maintained by:

 +-----------+-------------------------------+
 | Github ID | URL                           |